Sylvia Townsend Warner: Legacy and commemoration

 In the 1970s, Warner became known as a significant writer of feminist or lesbian sentiment, and her novels were among the earlier ones to be revived by Virago Press.
 Selected letters of Warner and Valentine Ackland have been published twice: Wendy Mulford edited a collection titled This Narrow Place in 1988, and ten years later Susanna Pinney published another selection, I’ll Stand by You.

 The Sylvia Townsend Warner Society was founded in Dorchester in January 2000 and publishes The Journal of the Sylvia Townsend Warner Society annually with UCL Press.

-In 2024 it was announced that Warner had been chosen to be the subject of a new statue in Dorchester.
-She was selected by a public vote carried by the charity Visible Women UK, for greater representation of women in public art.
-The design for the work by sculptor Denise Dutton shows Townsend Warner seated on a bench with one of her cats.
-The cat was originally intended to be modelled on a well known local cat called Susie, but this concept was dropped in 2025 after a Facebook row.
+In December 2025, a memorial to Warner was unveiled on a pedestrianised shopping street in Dorchester.
+The bronze statue depicts the writer sitting on a bench.
+The artwork was organised by the charity Visible Women UK, which campaigns for greater representation of women in public art.
+The choice of Warner was selected by a public vote.
+The sculptor Denise Dutton also created another statue in Dorset which was the Mary Anning statue in Lyme Regis.

+In Feb 2026 a crowd-funding campaign to raise funds to catalogue the archives of Sylvia Townsend Warner was launched byDorset Archives Trust on behalf of Dorset History Centre which now houses the author's archives on behalf of Dorset Museum and Art Gallery.